 Grizzlies vs. Lakers Injury Report Today - April 26

-Find the injury report for the Memphis Grizzlies (51-31), which currently includes three players listed, as the Grizzlies prepare for their NBA playoffs opening round game 5 with the Los Angeles Lakers (43-39) at FedExForum on Wednesday, April 26 at 7:30 PM ET.
+The Memphis Grizzlies (51-31) are keeping their eye on three players on the injury report as they prepare for Game 5 of the first round of the NBA playoffs against the Los Angeles Lakers (43-39) at FedExForum on Wednesday, April 26 at 7:30 PM ET.

 Watch Grizzlies vs. Lakers with Fubo!

 The Lakers needed overtime to beat the Grizzlies 117-111 on Monday when they last played.
-In the Lakers' victory, Austin Reaves recorded 23 points (and added four rebounds and six assists), while Desmond Bane scored 36 in the losing effort for the Grizzlies.
+Austin Reaves' team-high 23 points led the Lakers to the victory.
+Desmond Bane had 36 points for the Grizzlies.

 Rep your team with officially licensed Grizzlies gear!
 Head to Fanatics to find jerseys, shirts, and much more.